 an adult's pursuit of vocational, academic, occupational, professional, scientific, artistic, philosophical, political, or spiritual development.

 Whether divinely endowed and/or evolutionarily differentiated, it is our capacity for learning that most distinguishes us from all other forms of life (1,2,3,4,5,6).
-Though qualities like love, compassion, and intelligence, are not learned, how each of us expresses such qualities is all but determined by our learning.
+Though qualities like love, compassion, and intelligence, are not learned, how each of us expresses such qualities is.

 Stewarding the health of our learning, individually and collectively, is the most minimally presumptuous (upon any human being's potential), maximally relevant (enabling, empowering, enlivening and profound) “thing” we can do.